Bastien2203/pi-proxy/README.md

     - Key : domain name
     - Value :
-        - host : targeted host of the service
+        - host : targeted host of the service (if docker service, dont forget to add the service in the same network)
         - port : targeted port of the service
         - middlewares : list of middlewares to apply to the service